-DeJon Jarreau raced over to contest the shot but Tyler Herro's transition three led to Houston heartbreak.
+DeJon Jarreau raced over to contest the shot, but Tyler Herro's transition three led to Houston heartbreak in the 2019 NCAA Tournament.

 University of Houston lifeline Corey Davis Jr. is as impactful as a guard as you'll find in college basketball.